ua-gist415-spring-2022-201/3-2-python-geopandas-join-/conda-setup.md

 ```
 conda activate python37
 ```

+At this point you have two environments installed.
+You have the default, or `base` environment and you have the `python37` environment.
+Type `conda env list` to see your list of installed environments.

 Now that we have created the environment we can install our libraries.
 In this lab we will need `shapely` and `fiona`.
 To install libraries with conda:
 ```
 conda install shapely